madvorak/lean4-tactics/README.md

 | <code>∨</code>&ensp; (or)             | <code>left</code> or <code>right</code> | <code>cases *expr* with</code> <br><code>\| inl *new_name* => ...</code> <br><code>\| inr *new_name* => ...</code> <tr></tr>|
 | <code>¬</code>&ensp; (not)            | <code>intro *new_name*</code>           | <code>apply *expr*</code> or <code>specialize *name* *expr*</code>                                                          |

+## Generally useful tactics

-In the left-hand column of the following table, the parts in parentheses are optional.
+In the left-hand column, the parts in parentheses are optional.
-The effect of these parts is also written in parentheses.
+The effect of these parts in the right-hand column is also written in parentheses.

 | Tactic                                                      | Effect                                                                                                                                                                                                                                      |
 |-------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|